Serious Lawyers for Serious Injuries

 If the truck driver’s next stop is a motel or resting stop, you may be able to extrapolate that they were in need of sleep.
 If the other driver involved was on the way to the hospital or work, they may have been rushing or speeding.
 Finding out where each driver was headed is a good indication of the type of hurry or mood they may have been in, letting us know what kind of state they were driving in.

 Whether you are involved in a trucking accident, or simply witness to one, it is best to ask these questions before leaving the scene of the accident.
 Take note of the answers you receive, photograph as much as you can and be sure to contact an attorney sooner rather than later.
-Our team of attorneys at Buckingham Barrera Law specialize in New Mexico trucking accidents and can assist in your case.
+Our team of attorneys at Buckingham & Vega Law specialize in New Mexico trucking accidents and can assist in your case.
 Call today for a free consultation.